amandeepmittal/amanhimself.dev/content/posts/how-to-build-a-news-reader-app-with-react-native-and-newsapi.md

 Inside the `render` method, we are using a combination of elements from both `react-native` and third party UI kit library, `react-native-elements`.

-The `TouchableHiglight` component from react native is going to be useful to us.
+The `TouchableHighlight` component from react native is going to be useful to us.
 It is a wrapper that makes a normal view in React Native respond to touches properly on a mobile device.

 These are the three UI elements from **react-native-elements**.
 A `Card` is helping us to display news article information.
 It contains content in the form of